 Students selected for the honors program should demonstrate superior academic ability and intellectual curiosity.
-A cumulative WCC college-level GPA of at least 3.50 for completion of at least ten WCC credits is required.
+A cumulative GPA of at least 3.50 is required.
 The process for acceptance into the program includes:

-- Complete an honors program application and return it to the program coordinator. - Submit at least one faculty recommendation, which addresses the student's creativity, intellectual curiosity, motivation, and commitment to go beyond the norm. - Demonstrate college-level writing in the honors program application and by placement in ENGL& 101. - Maintain a 3.50 cumulative college-level GPA and abide by the WCC student rights & responsibilities to continue in the honors program.
+- Complete an honors program application and return it to the program coordinator. - Submit at least one faculty or staff recommendation, which addresses the student's creativity, intellectual curiosity, motivation, and commitment to go beyond the norm. - Demonstrate college-level writing in the honors program application and by placement in ENGL& 101. - Maintain a 3.50 cumulative college-level GPA and abide by the WCC student rights & responsibilities to continue in the honors program.